-WHAT WAS THE OUTCOME? number of
+WHAT WAS THE OUTCOME?

 - mentors retained long term

 - mentees receiving mentoring session in a given period

 - QI projects initiated

-- percentage of
+percentage of

-- health centers visited in a given period
+• health centers visited in a given period

-WHAT ARE THE RESULTS? percentage of
+WHAT ARE THE RESULTS?

+percentage of

-- visits observed with correct diagnoses of patient, proper procedures followed, and correct treatment in each MESH-QI area - mentees with improved self-confidence and motivation post mentorshop - mentees reporting satisfaction with mentorship - health care workers demonstrating improved or sustained competency in clinical skills or QI or mentorship during follow-up
+- visits observed with correct diagnoses of patient, proper procedures followed, and correct treatment in each MESH-OI area - mentees with improved self-confidence and motivation post mentorshop - mentees reporting satisfaction with mentorship - health care workers demonstrating improved or sustained competency in clinical skills or QI or mentorship during follow-up